WillieStevenson/japan-earthquake-tsunami-detector/README.md

 # japan-earthquake-tsunami-detector
-A simple web page scraper that aims to detect earthquakes and tsunamis in Japan.
+A simple web page scraper that aims to detect earthquakes in Japan and alert you when one occurs.

 ## Installation